alexandertrefz/essence/packages/website/diagnostics.md

 ### `case-default-not-a-literal`

-A Case payload's `= { … }` default is not a Record Literal, or one of its members is worked out rather than written down:
+A Case payload's `= { … }` default is not a Record Literal, or a value in it is neither written down nor a Constant of this Module holding one:

 ```essence
 choice Fetch {